The Entrepreneurship of P.T. Barnum as Featured in the Movie, The Greatest Showman

 Perhaps it’s the upbeat music, or the rags-to-riches story, or the fact that so many are fascinated by the circus—or maybe it’s all of the above, but whatever the reasons, one of the best, most inspiring movies about entrepreneurship of all time is The Greatest Showman, starring Hugh Jackman and Zac Efron.

 The 2017 movie is a musical retelling of how P.T.
-Barnum (as in the famous Ringling Brothers and Barnum and Bailey’s Circus, which finally ended last year after a very long run) got into the circus business.
+Barnum (as in the famous Ringling Brothers and Barnum and Bailey’s Circus, which finally ended in 2018 after a very long run) got into the circus business.
 It’s not entirely accurate, and the real Barnum was not an entirely savory character, but right now we’re talking about the movie, and it’s a great show.
 It’s a story about building a business and it’s got great musical numbers and a great cast.